 The bananas not only provide the base for the "ice cream," but they also act as a natural sweetener.

-A refreshing, tasty treat that hits the spot with no added sugar...I'll take it!
+A refreshing, tasty treat that hits the spot and satisfies the sweet tooth with no added sugar...I'll take it!

 Well actually, I'll make it...